 Animal control officers generally require little formal education.
 Learn about the training, job duties and certification to see if this is the right career for you.

 Information from the NACA shows that most entry-level animal control officer positions entail a minimum of a high school diploma.
-Some agencies require additional training and education, such as an undergraduate degree or certificate related to animal sciences, veterinary sciences or law enforcement.
-Related postsecondary coursework includes animal behavior, animal care and management, animal nutrition and community policing.
-Animal control officers are generally also required to pass drug tests and background checks, in addition to holding a driver's license.
+Some agencies require additional training and education, such as an undergraduate degree or certificate related to animal sciences, veterinary sciences, or law enforcement.
+Related post secondary coursework includes animal behavior, animal care and management, animal nutrition, and community policing.
+Animal control officers are generally also required to pass drug tests and background checks and hold a driver's license.

 While many animal control officers receive on-the-job training, agencies may require workers to complete accredited animal control training programs.
 The NACA provides training programs at different levels to accommodate workers of all backgrounds and experience levels, such as those with prior experience in the animal control industry and those without.